TomConlin/Semantic_Exchange_Format/README.md

 where the `Card`s  in a `Deck` may share `Question`s which are associated with _Answers_.
-In practice  I expect decks and perhaps cards may have attendent fields such as
+In practice  I expect decks and perhaps cards may have attendant fields such as
  - ID
  - type
  - label

-Although not explicitly shown here _Answers_ should be typeable.
+Although not explicitly shown here _Answers_ could be typeable.

 Depending on your background this may sound like: